aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/formulas/supported-formula-functions/_index.md

 |TEXTJOIN|Text:    Combines the text from multiple ranges and/or strings, and includes a delimiter you specify between each text value that will be combined.
 If the delimiter is an empty text string, this function will effectively concatenate the ranges.
 |TIME|Date and time:    Returns the serial number of a particular time
 |TIMEVALUE|Date and time:    Converts a time in the form of text to a serial number
-|*T.INV|Statistical:    Returns the t-value of the Student's t-distribution as a function of the probability and the degrees of freedom
 |T.INV.2T|Statistical:    Returns the inverse of the Student's t-distribution
 |TINV|Compatibility:    Returns the inverse of the Student's t-distribution
 |TODAY|Date and time:    Returns the serial number of today's date